xrapid-group/xrmold/index.md

 This last setting is where the institution logs in and eventually changes its coordinates.
 Those are used to produce customized reports with the name, address and logo of the institution.
 The username and password are fixed, and provided to the user by xRapid during installation.
 To login or logout, one needs to swipe down to access the button.

+**Important**: one needs to be connected to the internet for this process to work.

+**Note**: one should only need to login once.
+Do not hesitate to contact us should some details be missing or incorrect.

 ### 6.3.3.
 Measurement screen

 Once the device is properly setup, one can proceed to performing diagnostics.
 The Measurement screen is obtained when the hexagonal Start Measurement button is tapped on the Main screen.

-### 4.4.
-First step: logging in

-In the xRmold app, from the main screen, open the “Settings” by tapping the upper right button, and get to the last thumb “Institution”.
-Normally you should not be logged in as an institution when first launching the app. xRapid creates an account for your institution and delivers by email a username and password.
-The easiest is to copy the username and then the password from the email you have received.
-Upon logging in, your institution details, logo, etc... will be populated.

-This step is usually performed during installation and training.

-**Important**: one needs to be connected to the internet for this process to work.

-**Note**: one should only need to login once.
-Do not hesitate to contact us should some details be missing or incorrect.

-### 4.5.
+When entering the Measurement screen, the microscope light source will turn on automatically.
+If it does not, the microscope is not properly connected to the iPad via Bluetooth or Ethernet, and the connection should be re-established.
+Notice that failure to establish connection with the microscope stops the user from entering in the Measurement screen.

+#### 6.3.3.1.
+Test identifier

+A default identifier (1) is automatically generated.
+It is grayed-out, and can be changed.
+Tapping this identifier will show the iOS keyboard (2), tapping the small X icon at the right of the field will dismiss all changes and the keyboard.
+Any identifier longer than one character can be entered.

+The case presented in Figure 6.11. enables the use of sequences: any string followed by a dash - and a number will be automatically followed by the the same string with the number incremented by one when the next test is launched.
+This is particularly useful when a file contains several samples with a resulting large number of slides.
+Notice that the next time the analysis is launched, the test identification will now default to the next increment, if a dash was present in the first test diagnostic.
+It is possible to start a sequence at any number following the dash: this can be useful when a job is split in more than one series.

+![][image-17]

+Figure 6.12.
+Starting a diagnostic with changing the default test identification

+#### 6.3.3.2.
+Stage movement control

+The usual sequence is shown Figure 6.12: tap the Start Diagnostic hexagonal button (1), after which the diagnostic sequence executes automatically.

+One can adjust the position of the slide by tapping the Controls icon (2), which will bring up the in-plane control (3) and focus control (4).
+One can return to the start button by hitting the cross (5).

+![][image-18]

+Figure 6.13.
+Illustration of entering a Diagnostic screen (right), start position being set up (middle), and diagnostic running (right)

+#### 6.3.3.3.
+Trace and focus finding

+Because finding the trace can be challenging, xRmold has been designed to find the trace automatically, provided there is one: this procedure will likely fail on some clearance samples.
+The microscope features a second objective (10× Olympus objective) and a motorized turret that rotates between 40× and 10× objectives.
+Two options are available in the `Settings` of xRmold, under `Parameters`: if `Combine Trace and Focus` is switched on, a single button will appear: `Do Trace`.
+Otherwise two buttons will be available, `Find Trace` and `Focus`.
+With a single button configuration, the microscope will:
+- rotate to the 10× objective
+- proceed in finding the trace
+- position the slide at the beginning of the trace
+- rotate back to 40× objective
+- focus.
+The preferred operation, however, is to use two buttons.
+One can then find the trace and adjust the start position using the 10× objective and the fine movement controls as a first step.
+When the position is correct, one hits the `Find Focus` button which rotates the turret back to the 40× objective.

+#### 6.3.3.4.
+Measurement path

+xRmold enables two measurement paths, which are either linear (50 steps in linear sequence) or not (150 steps in a serpentine path).
+From experience, well-prepared Air-O-Cell slides are performing well with 50 steps, while Zefon slides require 150 steps: this is due to the dimensions and characteristics of the impacter.

+The diagnostic will stop when the complete number of steps (50 or 150) has been reached.
+The analysis can be stopped at any time by means of the `Stop` button (8).
+Confirmation is required when the `Stop` button is tapped.

+#### 6.3.3.5.
 Performing an analysis

 The method is analogous to that used by a human analyst:
 - position the microscope slide either manually or using the screen controls at the beginning of the trace: is is useful to rotate the turret out of position and adjust the position of the slide to the light spot of the condenser
 - Adjust the focus manually
 - Hit the start button.
 The slide will then be scanned though 150 steps or 50 steps, depending on the option chosen.
 The slide is scanned through the thickness, and one will see the objects/spores blur in and out.
 A step is considered out-of-focus when the objects/spores do not get though a position of focus during the through thickness scan.
 The slide scanning process includes an auto-focus adjustment from step to step.

-### 4.6.
+#### 6.3.3.6.
 Results

 Results are presented according to the **ASTM D7391**.
 You will find the raw counts, the spores per volume if the volume was indicated, as well as the total percentage in the table.
 We also indicate the percentage of coverage of the trace.

 The results can be exported as an image or a PDF, or to Excel as a comma separated value file (CSV option).

+### 6.3.4.
+Results screen

+### 6.3.5.
+Photos screen

-## 5. ARTIFICIAL INTELLIGENCE
+## 6.4.
+ARTIFICIAL INTELLIGENCE

-### 5.1.
+### 6.4.1.
 Basics

 The app xRmold uses a heavily customized version of an object detector, which has two functionalities:
 - detect the position of the objects the AI has been trained to recognize
 - Classify those objects, i.e. attribute them a label and a confidence.

-### 5.2.
+### 6.4.2.
 Confidence

 The confidence is an agnostic measurement of probability that the AI calculates, it goes from 0 to 100%.
 In essence, we chose to limit the mold spores found to certain thresholds of confidence, in order to limit the number of false positives and false negatives.
 To do so, we did accept a certain level of “Unidentified Spores”, which you will see in the report.
 Those represent the entities that the AI identified, perhaps rightly, that the classifier could not sort with an acceptable confidence.

 In practice, we have experienced great difficulties between some classes, and they mostly come from spores that are somewhat damaged: a squished stachybotrys can ressemble a chaetomium, and a folded chaetomium can ressemble a stachybotrys, for example.

-### 5.3.
+### 6.4.3.
 Reviewing the results

 Tapping on the images icon from the main results view will bring up a collection view of all the fields captured.
 One can select the fields from the classes they include by long-pressing the classes selector at the bottom right.
 Selecting and de-selecting classes updates the underlying images.
 This is particularly useful to find some interesting fields.

 The images show classes and their confidence when this option is selected.

-### 5.4.
+### 6.4.4.
 Species and legend

 The following spores are identifiable in the current version:
 - ULOBO: Ulocladium botrytis